 Explore Bengali Stereotypes on a Low Budget

 It depends on your taste.
-But when you travel to a foreign country, if you travel without prejudice and think less of your privileges, it would be great.
+But when you travel to a foreign country, it would be great if you travel without prejudice and think less of your privileges.
 On your Kolkata travel itinerary, you should go by local exploring the interesting mundanity of daily life.

 College Street and Coffee House

 If you are a book lover, you should visit College Street, Asia’s largest second-hand book market.
 College Street is the earlobe of Kolkata.
-Commerce and Literature foreplay at the iconic Coffee House from dawn till dusk and forever.
-You must know that our Coffee House in College Street is the seat for India’s rebel manifestation for the 1947 freedom laurel.
+Commerce and Literature foreplay at the iconic Coffee House from dawn to dusk.
+You must know that our Coffee House on College Street is the seat for India’s rebel manifestation for the 1947 freedom laurel.

 Kachori, Aloo Dum, and Jalebi

-If you would like to try authentic Bengali breakfast, you should be in one of the subskirts.
+If you want authentic Bengali breakfast, you should be in one of the subskirts.
 The one I know very well is Bally (not Bali) and then Barasat.
 People are comfortable numb in the inflow and outflow of daylight, routine life, and Kachori, Aloo Dum, and Jalebi.

 Kumors Make Gods

-If you are curious to find out where all the deities are born, you must visit Kumartuli by the Kumors.
-Gods who bless the world with riches are born in low-income families, such as the houses of the idol-makers or the Kumors in Kumartuli.
+If you are curious to discover where all the deities are born, you must visit Kumartuli by the Kumors.
+Gods who bless the world with riches are born in low-income families, such as idol-makers’ houses or Kumors in Kumartuli.
 If you have a thing for mud and art, don’t forget to get dirty with the consent of one of these brown men who would lovingly host you.